Hudud al-'Alam

-The sections of its geographical treatise which describes the margins of Islamic world, are of great historical importance, including early descriptions of the Turkic peoples in Central Asia.
-Also noteworthy is the archaic language and style of the Ḥudud, which makes it a valuable Persian linguistic document as well.
+The sections of its geographical treatise, which describes the margins of Islamic world, are of great historical importance, including early descriptions of the Turkic peoples in Central Asia.
+Also noteworthy is the archaic language and style of the Ḥudud, making it a valuable Persian linguistic document.

 Contents

 In regards to the title, Vladimir Minorsky commented on it in his 1937 translation as follows: "The word ḥudūd (properly 'boundaries') in our case evidently refers to the 'regions within definite boundaries' into which the world is divided in the Ḥ.-'Ā., the author indicating with special care the frontiers of each one of these areas, v.i., p.
 30."

 Finished in 982 CE, it was dedicated to Abu'l Haret Muhammad, the ruler of the Farighunids.
 Its author is unknown, but Vladimir Minorsky surmised that it might have been written by the enigmatic Šaʿyā bin Farīghūn.
 The available text of Ḥudūd al-ʿĀlam is part of a larger manuscript which contains other works: